mdy/melody/README.md

 > Please note that the [melodyAPI][melody-api] cloud cache may be cold during the beta period due to a low traffic.
 This may cause slowness during your installs, but it will get faster as our userbase grows.

+Melody requires Go 1.6+.
+Although it may work with GO15VENDOREXPERIMENT flag, Go 1.5 is not supported.

 ## Installing Melody

 Binary builds are available in the [Releases][releases] section of Melody GitHub repo.
 For the latest unstable version, you can also [build from source](#building-from-source).